-In addition to academic programs in Core 8 subjects and Engineering Science, undergraduate Engineering students may pursue a number of minors and certificates that add breadth and depth to their academic careers.
-To obtain a minor, students generally take six (6) courses in a particular field.
+Undergraduate Engineering students may pursue a number of minors and certificates that add breadth and depth to their academic careers.
+To obtain a minor, students generally take six (6) to eight (8) courses in a particular field.
 A certificate typically requires three (3) courses.